yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 {"current_time":"2019-09-11T23:44:10.040878-04:00"}
 ```
 Here we see that:
-- we've got HTTP 200 response code
+* We've got a HTTP 200 response code.
-- response body has JSON payload with current time
+* The response body has JSON payload with current time.
-- upstream was not reached, our Tyk Golang plugin served this request and stopped processing after response was sent
+* The upstream target was not reached, our Tyk Golang plugin served this request and stopped processing after the response was sent.

-### Authentication with Golang plugin
+### Authentication with a Golang plugin

-You can implement your own authentication method with using Golang plugin and custom middle-ware type `"auth_check"`.
+You can implement your own authentication method, using a Golang plugin and custom `"auth_check"` middleware.
 Please make sure that:

-- API as protected, API spec has field set as `"use_keyless": false`
+* The API is protected, API spec has field set as `"use_keyless": false`
-- API spec has field set `"use_go_plugin_auth": true`
+* The API spec has the field `"use_go_plugin_auth": true` set

-Let's have a look at code example.
-Imagine we need to implement very trivial authentication method when only one key is supported (in real world you would want to store your keys in some storage or have some more complex logic).
+Let's have a look at the code example.
+Imagine we need to implement a very trivial authentication method when only one key is supported (in the real world you would want to store your keys in some storage or have some more complex logic).

 ```go
 package main